adipai/ase24/src/hw3/readme.md

 We used the default k and m values for diabetes dataset as asked in the question and got 73.12% accuracy as seen in task3.out [file](https://github.com/adipai/ase24/blob/main/hw/w3/task3.out)

 # Task 4 Result -
 We varied k - [0,1,2,3] and m - [0,1,2,3] for soybean dataset and got the below accuracies.
 Also stored them as an ascii table in task4.out [file](https://github.com/adipai/ase24/blob/main/hw/w3/task4.out).
-We observed that best accuracy of 85.46% was achieved for k = 3 and m = 1 and the reason behind the same is (add reason on Monday)
+We observed that best accuracy of 85.46% was achieved for k = 3 and m = 1 and the reason behind the same is that if we increase m to higher values like 2 or 3 then the likelihood of all classes would be pushed too close, i.e., confusion at the decision boundary.
+Hence we pick small value of m=1.
+For k, if we increase k then the prior probabilities of minority classes would be uplifted giving them a fair chance to getting predicted as the majority classes.
+Hence, k=3 and m=1 values seem to be a good fit for the given soybean.csv dataset.

 # Steps to run
 * Navigate to the repository src/hw3/ <br/>